We have outlined the best things to do and added all of our insider tips to help you have the best time in St. Petersburg.

 Hours: 10:30 AM to 6:00 PM (9:00 PM on Wednesdays)

-Cost: 300 Rubles to 700 Rubles, depending on how much access you'd like (we recommend the 700 Ruble ticket) Get ticket information here.
+If you don't have ISIC, it's 300 Rubles to 700 Rubles, depending on how much access you'd like.
+Get ticket information here.
 (Also — it's free every Thursday, but the lines will be very, very long!)

 Get even more info about touring the Hermitage here (get the low down on student discounts, what exhibits to see and more information to help you out).